Updated on November 10, 2023 by Julie McCool

 Restaurants in Charlottesville Near UVA

 We love to eat at the historic Charlottesville Downtown Mall, but there are more excellent restaurants nearby.
 The Charlottesville local dining scene extends down Main Street all the way to the University of Virginia.
-We had many opportunities to sample area restaurants when our daughter was a student at UVA (go Hoos!).
+This area is especially convenient for anyone attending or visiting UVA.

 Happily, you can travel between destinations on a free trolley.
 If the weather is nice, consider walking to your restaurant of choice.
 The Rotunda at UVA is an easy 1.5 mile walk from the downtown mall.

-Farm Bell Kitchen is open 8:00 – 2:00 daily and brunch is served every day.
+Farm Bell Kitchen is open for breakfast and brunch 8:00 – 2:00 daily.

 With a grocery store feel and a small cafe area, we generally head to Foods of All Nations for take-out.
 The deli offers a nice selection of prepared food or you can have sandwiches made to order.
 There is also a salad and soup bar if you want a lighter meal.
 Last visit we had a Shrimp Po'Boy with fried okra that was very tasty.

 Foods of All Nations is open daily 7:30 – 7:00, Sunday 10:00 – 5:00.